| Prep Time: 10 mins

 If you like salt and pepper calamari or shrimp, try making our Salt and 2 Pepper Shrimp recipe!

-Use the Salt and 2 pepper blend to make an exotic Sichuan pepper burger with garlic and ginger mayo!
+Use the Salt and 2 pepper blend to make a Chinese comfort food: Chicken Congee (Chinese rice porridge).
+Or, try making an exotic Sichuan pepper burger with garlic and ginger mayo!
 Use 1 tsp of salt and 2 pepper blend and 1 tsp of our Chinese Five Spice blend in place of all the listed spices.

 Ready to make an authentic Chinese classic?
 Try this Mapo Tofu recipe.
 You can find the authentic Chinese ingredients (like fermented bean paste and Shaoxing wine) on Amazon.
 Or you can substitute in easier to find ingredients as needed.
 Use our salt and 2 pepper blend in place of the salt and Sichuan pepper.
 You won't add as much of our blend as the Sichuan pepper called for otherwise the dish will be too salty.
 Just add 1 tsp at a time until it reaches your desired seasoning level.

-Vegetarians, try this vegetarian Mapo Tofu recipe.
-Or this Sichuan-style asparagus and tofu recipe.
-Or this Silken Tofu with Cilantro and Celery salad.
+Vegetarians, try our Vegan Dan Dan Noodles recipe!
+Or try a vegetarian Mapo Tofu recipe or this Sichuan-style asparagus and tofu recipe.
+Or try Silken Tofu with Cilantro and Celery salad.
 Again, just use our salt and 2 pepper blend as a finishing salt or to your taste in the dish.

 Don’t forget to leave comments and feedback on your meals and experiments in the comments for others to read.